asdJPasc/i51/README.md

 # I51 script

-Powerful screenshot script designed by i51 packed with features to help you capture and organize your screen grabs.
+Powerful script offers a comprehensive range of features to make screen capturing of websites effortless.

-you can take full height screen captures with ease, ensuring that you capture every detail on the page.
-You can schedule screenshots at regular intervals, making it easy to track changes to websites or monitor social media activity.
+With the script, you can capture the full height of any website, including the date, time, and row id at the top of each screenshot.

-this script also includes a timestamp at the top of every screenshot, making it easy to track when the capture was taken.
-And with automatic folder creation, you can be sure that every website you capture is stored in its own folder, making organization a breeze.
+The script also enables automatic folder creation for every screenshot and supports both automatic file naming and customization options, ensuring that your files are organized and personalized to your preferences.

-also includes automatic file naming, so you can quickly find the screenshots you need.
-And if you prefer a customized file name, you can easily change it to suit your needs. you can capture, organize, and customize your screenshots.
+Moreover, you can easily set intervals for screen captures, streamlining your workflow and maximizing your efficiency.
+The script also includes an automatic cookie acceptance feature, ensuring that your screenshots remain uncluttered with extraneous elements.
+Additionally, the script generates a text file for logs to track screen captures.

 *NOTE: Please be aware that using the script is at your own risk and the creator of the script is not liable for any damages that may result from using it.